thavelka/social-network/README.md

 This is a simple social network ripoff that I'm working on while learning rails.
 Shouts out to Team Treehouse for the excellent tutorials.

+I really don't plan on taking down Twitter with this web app, so I'll move on to something new once I'm comfortable with rails.

 **Current accomplishments:**
 * Successfully installed rails and created a working project
 * Used Rails' scaffold generator to create a database, controllers, and views